 Beyond the second cabin, there were a couple more cabin foundations (probably cabins that didn't make it from the fires and weren't rebuilt) that the trail passed by.
 It was after the second foundation, which had fences and railings surrounding it, did the path then cross the creek and transition from an assuring established trail to a pretty rough scramble.
 In fact, I suspected that the trail was as established as it was up to this point because of those cabins.

 At this point, the remainder of the "trail" pretty much involved ducking under or climbing over fallen trees, balancing on logs, using both hands and feet to negotiate trickier "sit and scoot" spots, and brushing against some thorny foliage.
-I recalled our experience back in 2001 involved a bit more stream scrambling, but our most recent 2013 visit only involved two stream crossings (one by the last cabin foundation and one right in front of the falls).
+I recalled our experience back in 2001 involved a bit more stream scrambling, but our most recents in 2013 and 2017 involved a bit more rough scrambling where we had to be very wary of the obstacles and minor dropoff hazards, especially since we were hiking with kids.

-Now we did see two other hikers wearing very wet and muddy pants.
+In our latest excursions, we've managed to see other hikers in rugged gear.
+On one occasion, we saw two other hikers wearing very wet and muddy pants.
 We didn't ask them whether they went beyond the waterfall, but we figured that they did somehow.
-We're not sure what was beyond Soldier Creek Falls, but any further scrambling upstream seemed to be very technical and beyond the comfort level of us (and we believe most other people that would make it here).
+In another instance, there was a family of four dressed in camouflage while wearing rugged boots and gloves, and they looked ready to get rough and dirty on this trail.
+In any case, we're not sure what was beyond Soldier Creek Falls (if that was where they went or were intending to go), but any further scrambling upstream seemed to be very technical and beyond the comfort level of us (and we believe it would be beyond most other peoples' comfort level as well).

-Adding it all up, we probably spent about 90 minutes encompassing both the hiking, scrambling, and photographing.
-However, we did bring our two-year-old daughter as well as my parents so that might have slowed us down considering extra care and caution was necessary to negotiate the hairier spots of the hike.
+Adding it all up, we probably spent about 60-90 minutes encompassing both the hiking, scrambling, and photographing.
+However, on those times when we did bring our daughter (the first time at two years and later at six years) as well as my parents, I'd imagine that might have slowed us down considering extra care and caution that was necessary to negotiate the hairier spots of the hike.

 The hairpin turn containing the start of the hike and scramble to Lewis Falls